Instant Pot egg bites are incredibly easy to prepare. Packed with protein and melty cheese, they will soon become your new favorite breakfast go-to!

 - Broccoli and Mozzarella: Chop broccoli in to small pieces, it will add a nice crunch to the egg bites.

-- Veggies: Onions, bell peppers, mushrooms, green onions, broccoli, zucchini, asparagus, spinach, kale, potatoes, and any and all types of herbs.
+- Veggies: Onions, bell peppers, mushrooms, green onions, broccoli, zucchini, asparagus, spinach, kale, sautéed garlic, and potatoes

-- Meats: Bacon, ham, steak, grilled chicken, turkey, Canadian bacon and sausage.
+- Meats: Bacon, ham, steak, smoked salmon, grilled chicken, turkey, Canadian bacon, and breakfast sausage

 Egg bites are a meal-preppers best friend!
 Make a couple of big batches and store them in the fridge or freezer for a quick and healthy breakfast on the run:

-- Refrigerating: Remove your egg bites from the mold and place them in an airtight container or a freezer-safe bag.
-Refrigerate for up to a week.
+- Refrigerating: To keep your egg bites on hand for up to a week, place them in an airtight container or a freezer-safe bag.
 When you are ready to reheat, pop them in the microwave for 30-45 seconds or until warmed through.

 - 4 eggs